mcnultyc/chord-dht-simulation/README.md

                     2. Add port forwarding to Oracle VM virtual box to port 8080 for host port and 8080 for guest port

-                    3. Terminal Commands (here is the repo docker pull cs441/project:latest)(yes,We claimed the cs441 name on dockerhub and are willing to trade it for extra credit) docker login docker build path/to/dockerfile (make sure to edit docker file CMD[] with proper arguments before building) docker images
+                    3. Terminal Commands (here is the repo docker pull cs441/project:latest you shouldnt need this though)(yes,We claimed the cs441 name on dockerhub and are willing to trade it for extra credit) docker login docker build path/to/dockerfile (make sure to edit docker file CMD[] with proper arguments before building) docker images